throneless-tech/bitpart-dashboard/README.md

 Run `prisma migrate dev` in development or `prisma migrate deploy` in production to apply the migrations.

+### Seed the database with invite codes

+Users may only sign up for a Bitpart dashboard account with an invite code. **An invite code may only be used once per user, so do not plan to use the same invite codes for multiple users.** To create 100 random invite codes, run `node create-codes.mjs` from the root directory.
+This will create a file called `codes.json` that will contain your randomized invite codes to add to the database.

+Navigate to the `prisma/seed.ts` file.
+Here, you will see where you can enter the invite codes you've created.
+Replace the example codes with your unique invite codes.

-If you would like to seed the database, run `npx prisma db seed` in your terminal.
+Finally, to seed the database, run `npx prisma db seed` in your terminal.

-Run `npx prisma studio` to view the database info at [http://localhost:5555](http://localhost:5555).
+You can also run `npx prisma studio` to view the database info at [http://localhost:5555](http://localhost:5555).

 ### Run Next